jscoq/jscoq/README.md

 ## Troubleshooting ##

-Clearing the browser cache may solve lots of issues.
+* Clearing the browser cache may solve lots of issues.
+* Consider using `--js-flags="--stack-size=65536"` in Chrome if you get `StackOverflows`.

 ## Contributing ##